The average salary in Hong Kong is 439,000 HKD (Hong Kong Dollar) per year. This amounts to USD 55,928 as per the exchange rates in April 2023.

 Let’s get started.

-An employee working in Hong Kong receives an average monthly salary of 36,000 HKD (around USD 4,684).
+According to Salary Explorer, an employee working in Hong Kong receives an average monthly salary of 36,000 HKD (around USD 4,586).

 On digging deeper, you’ll see that the employee salary in the region ranges from 9,260 HKD (lowest average) to 163,000 HKD (highest average).